OpBox/OpBox_Monitor/README.md

 BEFORE USING:

-1-Download GSVideo library
+1) Download GSVideo library

-2-Download/fill out .csv tables from this repository
+2) Download/fill out .csv tables from this repository

-3-Update OpBoxMonitor code with directory of .csv tables
+3) Update OpBoxMonitor code with directory of .csv tables

 1) GSVideo